EV CHARGING GUIDE

 What Is the IET Code of Practice for EV Charging?

-The IET Code of Practice for Electric Vehicle Charging Equipment Installation is a technical guidance document that supplements BS 7671:2018+A4:2026 with specific requirements for the design, installation, verification, and maintenance of EV charging equipment.
+The IET Code of Practice for Electric Vehicle Charging Equipment Installation is a technical guidance document that supplements BS 7671:2018+A4:2026 with specific guidance on the design, installation, verification, and maintenance of EV charging equipment.
 The current edition is the 5th Edition, published in 2023.

-The Code of Practice (CoP) exists because EV charging installations present unique technical challenges that are not fully addressed by BS 7671 alone.
-These include outdoor earthing risks on PME supplies, the need for load management on multiple charger installations, DC fault current protection, communication protocols, and the interaction between the vehicle, charger, and electrical installation.
+The Code of Practice (CoP) exists because EV charging installations present technical challenges that Section 722 states as requirements but does not explain: outdoor earthing risks on PME supplies, load management on multiple charger installations, DC fault current protection, communication protocols, and the interaction between the vehicle, charger, and electrical installation.

-While the CoP is not a British Standard and compliance is not a strict legal requirement, it is the accepted industry standard.
-All major competent person schemes (NICEIC, NAPIT, ELECSA) expect EV charger installations to follow the CoP.
+The CoP is not a British Standard and compliance is not a strict legal requirement, but it is the accepted industry standard.
+Competent person schemes expect EV charger installations to follow it.
 Building control bodies and OZEV (the Office for Zero Emission Vehicles, formerly OLEV) grant funding applications reference the CoP as the baseline technical standard.
-An electrician who installs an EV charger without following the CoP is leaving themselves exposed to liability if something goes wrong.
+An electrician who installs an EV charger without following it is exposed on liability if something goes wrong.

 Free download